fvaleri/strimzi-debugging/sessions/004/README.md

 2	Dylan	Dog	ddog@example.com
 ```

-MySQL connector writes change events that occur in a table to a single Kafka topic named
+The MySQL connector writes change events that occur in a table to a Kafka topic named
 like `serverName.databaseName.tableName`.
-In this case, we created 3 changes (insert-update-insert), so we have 3
+We created 3 changes (insert-update-insert), so we have 3 records in that
-records in that topic.
-It's interesting to look at some record properties: `op` is the change type (c=create, r=read /
+topic.
+It's interesting to look at some record properties: `op` is the change type (c=create, r=read for snapshot only,
-snapshot only, u=update, d=delete), `gtid` is the global transaction identifiers tha is unique in a MySQL
+u=update, d=delete), `gtid` is the global transaction identifiers tha is unique in a MySQL
 cluster, `payload.source.ts_ms` is the timestamp when the change was applied, `payload.ts_ms` is the timestamp when
 Debezium processed that event (the notification lag is the difference with the source ts).